Max Muncy Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies give up the second-most home runs in baseball (118 total, 1.5 per game).
+- Rockies pitchers combine to allow the second-most home runs in baseball (119 total, 1.5 per game).

-- The Rockies will send Freeland (4-8) to the mound to make his 17th start of the season.
-He is 4-8 with a 4.54 ERA and 53 strikeouts in 85 1/3 innings pitched.
+- Anderson makes the start for the Rockies, his ninth of the season.
+He is 0-2 with a 5.79 ERA and 28 strikeouts in 42 2/3 innings pitched.

-- His last time out was on Saturday against the Los Angeles Angels, when the lefty went five innings, surrendering three earned runs while allowing nine hits.
+- The right-hander's last appearance was on Sunday against the Los Angeles Angels, when he went 2 2/3 innings, surrendering nine earned runs while giving up 10 hits.

+- In 10 games this season, the 35-year-old has a 5.79 ERA and 6 strikeouts per nine innings, while allowing a batting average of .285 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.